xaxys/bubbler/README.md

 ##### `csharp_namespace`

 If `csharp_namespace` is set, the generated code will use the specified namespace in the generated C# code.
+The folder structure will not be affected.

 ##### `java_package`

 If `java_package` is set, the generated code will use the specified package name in the generated Java code.
+The generated folder structure will be based on the package name.

 ### Import Statements